GAJimmyMoy/DreamMeals/README.md

 # Project Overview

-## PokeMon encyclopia
+## PokeMon random picker

 ## Project Description

 User clicks on a button to get a random Pokemon.
-Show initial abilities of Pokemon with its description.
+Show pokemon image with initial abilities of Pokemon and the detail write up of the abilities.

 ## API and Data Sample
 [API link](https://pokeapi.co/)